braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.5.1 Definition: The Generalized Stabilizer Formulation {#3.5.1}

-:::info[**Formal Specification of the Configuration Space and Stabilizer Constraints via Hilbert Space Embedding**]
+:::tip[**Formal Specification of the Configuration Space and Stabilizer Constraints via Hilbert Space Embedding**]

 ### 3.5.1 Definition: The Generalized Stabilizer Formulation
 The consistency enforcement mechanism is formalized as a **Quantum Error-Correcting Code (QECC)** defined on a finite dimensional Hilbert space, governed by the following structural definitions and operator constraints: